Change has finally come! You’ve decided to take the leap of remodeling your kitchen and you have your plan in hand.

 Step 3: Store away kitchen items

 which are used daily.
-Just make sure to place them in an easily accessible area because you’ll need them during the remodelling process to identify their proper placement in your kitchen.
+Just make sure to place them in an easily accessible area because you’ll need them during the remodeling process to identify their proper placement in your kitchen.
 You can put your eating and cooking utensils in plastic storage bags so that you can easily unpack them when your kitchen remodel is done.

 Those items you occasionally use such as baking and holiday kitchen wares, keep them in your basement or in an unused room.

 Keep your kitchen items in a box and make sure to label it accordingly.

 Step 4: Pack canned and boxed grocery items categorically.

 Say for example, set different open boxes for your breakfast food, canned goods, sauces, and spices.
 Still keep them easily accessible.

 Step 5: Separate items you don’t use anymore.

 In clearing out your kitchen, you will discover items that are long forgotten and not used anymore.
 Throw out those unusable items.
 You can give away those usable ones, just make a list and value estimation of each item before you deliver them to your chosen donation center.